 Agency or freelancers should pay particular attention to sending images.
 If a picture editor ends up contacting your client for images because they couldn’t get one from you, it is bound to raise a few eyebrows.

 Try to reply as quickly as you can with an image request.
-Picture desks run on a ‘first come first served’ basis.
+Picture desks run on a ‘first-come first-served basis.
 So if you don’t send images in a timely fashion- a competitor might take your spot.

 If you don't have images, search for some online.
 Approach this as if you are a picture editor yourself.
 It’s so easy to do.
-With a small amount of money, you can step up your company’s reputations tenfold.
+With a small amount of money, you can step up your company’s reputation tenfold.